 My advice to all:

-We all have a passion in life.
+- We all have a passion for life.
 You might not know about it but we all have a passion, I believe.
 Find that hidden passion, polish that and make it shine.

 - Don't let this stereotype society tell you what you are good at and what you should do or you shouldn't.
 It's your life, you have got only one.
 You need not live it as per their conditions.

 - If you still think of doing the thing which you wanted to do when you were a child, and when you were not confused about making living, if that thought is still there, believe me, it's worth trying for it.